 The MA in Eighteenth-Century Literature and Romanticism is currently available for one year full-time study, or two years part-time study.

-You will take four assessed modules (two in each semester) and two non-assessed research training modules (one in each semester) before proceeding to the 15,000-word dissertation.
+You will take four assessed modules (two in each semester), an unassessed skills training module and the 15,000-word dissertation.

 - Romanticism and Genre